kiba/Writings/fac/chp17_project_sanctuary.md

 **Year 2, Day 250**

 Wedding preparation kicked into high gear.
-The queen of Mantle dropped in for tea.
-She also help us prepared for a royal wedding.
+The queen of Mantle dropped in for tea and making sure that we're not an embarrassment to all royals.

 Ugh.

-I remembered her desire to overthrow the Atlasian military oligarchy.
+As nice as she is, I remembered her desire to overthrow the Atlasian military oligarchy.

 **Year 2, Day 253**